 Buchheit became noted for his work with pinhole and other experimental photographic mediums.
 His initial focus was on urban settings, largely the streets of historic downtown St. John's, but this expanded to include rural settings after he moved to Holyrood.
 In 1984, Buchheit won first prize in the Newfoundland and Labrador Arts and Letters Competition.
 In 1996, the Art Gallery of Newfoundland and Labrador (now The Rooms Provincial Art Gallery) organized a 25-year retrospective of his work.

 Buchheit also works extensively with archival photographs.
 In 1980, he became the master printer for the Newfoundland Museum's exhibit, Newfoundland Photography 1849-1949.
+(The museum has since been renamed to The Rooms Provincial Museum Division).
 He subsequently organized Homage to Holloway in 1997.
 The exhibit combined British photographer Robert Holloway's (1850-1904) scenes of Newfoundland with Buchheit's own photographs of the same sites 100 years later.
 In 2007, Buchheit curated The Holloways: Newfoundland and Labrador's First Family of Photography for The Rooms Provincial Archives.
 He expanded the exhibit in 2010 to include a series of photographs Holloway took of Labrador.